kazewong/flowMC/joss/paper.md

 The entire algorithm belongs to the class of adaptive MCMC methods [@Andrieu2008], collecting information from the chains' previous steps to simultaneously improve the transition kernel.
 Usual MCMC diagnostics can be applied to assess the robustness of the inference results, thereby avoiding the common concern of validating the NF model.
 If further sampling from the posterior is necessary, the flow trained during a previous run can be reused without further training.
-The mathematical detail of the method are explained in [@Gabrie2021a].
+The mathematical details of the method are explained in [@Gabrie2022; @Gabrie2021a].

 ***Use of accelerators***